Go solar now

 With all of the knowledge and enthusiasm we've gained from SolarFest over the years we have finally taken the photovoltaic plunge.
 I think the fact that we had to rethink our energy world is what took us so long to finally commit.
 Micro-inverters, solar renewable energy credits, net-metering, azimuth =8B these are all terms that make up the alphabet soup of solar energy.
 Figuring out how to make that work for your own situation can seem a bit daunting.
 Fortunately we had Karen and Jim Lee at SolarPro in Arlington to guide us through the maze.

 First we needed a site assessment to determine how much solar power we could produce.
 This included looking at our roof to estimate how much power we could produce and examining our electric bill to see how much electricity we consume.
+Fortunately we have a perfect south-facing roof that is pretty new, with little shade =8B big enough to accommodate 39 panels, which makes for a 9.
+5 kilowatt array.
+We figured that would generate almost as much power as we use with our house and my workshop.

 With that information in hand, we then had to deal with the financial part of the equation.
 Prices of solar components have dropped significantly in the last few years.
 And state rebates and Federal tax credits are available to offset a large portion of the upfront costs.